HenriquesLab/NanoPyx/README.md

 ## License

-Distributed under the terms of the [GNU GPL v2.0] license, "eNanoScoPy" is free and open source software
+Distributed under the terms of the [GNU GPL v2.0] license, "NanoPyx-Core" is free and open source software

 ## Issues